 Portuguese audiobooks are an awesome tool both for learning language concepts and for exploring the wonderful world of Portuguese literature.
-You can start your day with an audiobook course and end it with classic love poems.
-We’ll show you resources for those types of audiobooks and more later in this post.

 How Audiobooks Can Enhance Your Portuguese Learning Experience

 Listening is, unsurprisingly, a significant component of language acquisition—the more you practice those auditory skills, the easier it’ll be to understand and communicate with native Portuguese speakers.

 One word: Flexibility.
 You can listen to audiobooks any time, and as often as you wish.
 They’ll help you attain full comprehension and hone your memorization skills as you play back different passages you didn’t quite understand.

 There’s also the freedom to select how much or how little you want to absorb in a single lesson: a chapter, a paragraph, a page—all entirely dependent on how much time you have available for listening.

 Just remember that all the basic study rules apply.
 Take notes to keep track of any unfamiliar words you stumble across, and try to keep a dictionary handy to review them.

 Or you can use virtual programs like FluentU, for example, which has a contextual video dictionary to find out more.

 If your audiobook comes with additional materials (such as practice exercises or accompanying texts), make time to review those as well.